chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-hill-race.md

 order: 40
 entry: ""
 ---
 The Penistone Hill Race is a multi-terrain race, run in support of Sporting Penistone, the charity that runs [Penistone Leisure Centre](http://www.penistoneleisurecentre.org.uk).
-It is a tough race on tarmac, trails and paths, with hills and stunning views of the Penistone area, run under UK Athletics rules (cross country permit tbc).
+It is a tough race on tarmac, trails and paths, with hills and stunning views of the Penistone area, run under UK Athletics rules (Trail Running Association permit tbc).

 #### Entry